hammackj/risu/README.markdown

 		template - template
 	[hammackj@taco:~/Projects/public/risu]$

 The templates are written in ruby using [prawn](http://prawn.majesticseacreature.com/), they are fairly easy to make.
 I will add any templates as requested.
-See 'template' for creating your own template.
+See the 'template' example for creating your own template.

+# Contributing
+If you would like to contribute templates/bug fixes/etc to risu.
+The easiest way is to fork the project on [github](http://github.com/hammackj/risu) and make the changes in your fork and the submit a pull request to the project.

 # Issues
 If you have any problems, bugs or feature requests please use the [github issue tracker](http://github.com/hammackj/risu/issues).